rand-projects/fisb-rest/docs/source/document.rst

 and the results they return.
 Different objects have fields depending on their type, but all objects have a number of fields in common.
-We will discuss those here and not mention again.
+We will discuss those here and not mention them again.

 Again, there are two types of REST requests, those that are FIS-B related, and those that are static.
 The fields